micartey/viro/README.md

 ```

 You can also enable javaFx globally.
-This also provides a runtime that can actually execute the artifact.
+This also provides a runtime that can guaranteed execute the artifact.

 ```nix
 programs.java = {